Hello, I'm

 Lindmarker

 I research how people sort into partnerships and what that reveals about social boundaries.
-I also teach quantitative methods and have a background in running businesses.
+I teach quantitative methods, build simulations, and work with large-scale data, in academia and occasionally with organisations facing similar analytical challenges.

-PhD Candidate & Lecturer at Linköping University, where I teach statistics and data science in the master's programme in Computational Social Science.
+PhD Candidate & Lecturer at the Institute for Analytical Sociology, Linköping University, where I teach statistics and data science in the master's programme in Computational Social Science.

 Jesper Lindmarker